 His first 78 rpm release, Terraplane Blues, became quite popular, but none of his subsequent releases would equal it in sales.
 Also, Johnson had died just a year before he would have had the opportunity to appear in John Hammond's "Spirituals to Swing" concert in New York's Carnegie Hall (Benny Goodman's appearance there made him the "King of Swing").
 Without knowlege of Johnson's passing, Hammond had been seeking him.

 He became somewhat forgotten, until in 1961 an LP of Johnson songs called King of the Delta Blues Singers was released.
-This exposed him to a new audience of blues fans who already knew Muddy Waters, Howlin' Wolf, and other electric blues performers who had migrated to Chicago from the Delta; particularly a large number of white American and especially British listeners.
+This exposed him to a new audience of blues fans who already knew Muddy Waters, Howlin' Wolf, and other electric blues performers who had migrated to Chicago from the Delta.
+His recording were loved particularly by a large number of white American and especially British listeners.
 As evidenced by the title of the album, Johnson posthumously received the recognition he deserved, and Eric Clapton (Cream's version of Crossroads) and the Rolling Stones (a handful of covers, most notably Love in Vain), among others, paid him homage as a musical ancestor of rock'n'roll.
 His sound can be heard to some degree in almost all of the popular music created in America since his time.

 Recently, the 2-CD set of his entire recorded output has been digitally remastered and released, with a comprehensive booklet and complete lyrics enclosed.